lucashardman/lucashardmanpage/readme.md

 ## References and inspirations
-- I got most of the layout and design inspiration [from this video](https://www.youtube.com/watch?v=hYv6BM2fWd8).
+- I drew most of the layout and design inspiration [from this video](https://www.youtube.com/watch?v=hYv6BM2fWd8).
-- Feel free to clone this repository and make your own project.
-I will be very happy if you share it with me!
+- Feel free to clone this repository and create your own project.
+I would be very happy if you shared it with me!

 ## Contact

-For more information about this or other projects, please contact me, I will be happy to answer you:
+For more information about this or other projects, please feel free to contact me.
+I will be happy to answer your questions.

  - [LinkedIn](https://www.linkedin.com/in/lucashardman)
  - [Instagram](https://www.instagram.com/lucashardman)